-An integrated didactic and laboratory course which equips the advanced practice nurse to develop medical procedural, diagnostic and therapeutic skills in primary and urgent care settings.
+An integrated didactic and laboratory course which equips the advanced practice nurse to develop medical procedural, diagnostic, and therapeutic skills in primary and urgent care settings.
 This course prepares the student for entry into the clinical setting.
-On-campus residency is required.

 NUR 680 Health Policy & Financial Stewardship